Mimkaa/miltiplayerGameWithJava/src/docs/requirementAnalysis.md

 ---
 layout: default
-title : Week 6
+title : Week 6 - Requirements Analysis & Game Concept
 ---

-# Requirements Specification
+# Requirements Specification and Game Concept: Escape Pursuit

 ##### (Based on Lichter & Ludwig, Software Engineering: Fundamentals, People, Processes, Techniques)

+This document merges the detailed game concept of **Escape Pursuit** with its requirements analysis.
+Escape Pursuit is a cooperative multiplayer escape room platformer set in a single, intricately designed room.
+The level is larger than the visible screen area, requiring dynamic camera systems.
+Two characters share the spotlight on screen: the Hunter and the Escaper.
+Uniquely, the Escaper is controlled by three players working together, with each handling one specific ability.

 ## 1. Introduction

 ### 1.1 Purpose

-This document outlines the requirements specification for our multiplayer Escape Room game—a 2D pixel art platformer with asymmetrical, cooperative gameplay.
-It serves to define the functional and non-functional requirements, scope, and constraints of the project.
-This specification is intended for developers, project managers, and other stakeholders involved in the cs108 programming project.
+This document serves to outline both the game concept and the detailed requirements for Escape Pursuit.
+It provides a comprehensive analysis of the software’s scope, functions, and constraints while presenting a clear, engaging game concept for all stakeholders, including developers and project managers in the cs108 programming project.

 ### 1.2 Scope and Objectives

-The software will be deployed as a multiplayer game featuring exactly two on-screen characters with distinct roles and control schemes:
+**Escape Pursuit** is a 2D pixel art multiplayer game set in one complex room that the Escaper must escape.
+The room is larger than the display, so both characters benefit from dynamic, following camera systems:
-- **Hunter:** Controlled by one player, the Hunter has the abilities to run, jump, and hold.
-The Hunter's objective is to catch the Escaper.
+- **Hunter:** Controlled by one player, the Hunter has a camera that follows their movement, though with a restricted field of view to increase the challenge.
-- **Escaper:** A single character that is cooperatively controlled by three players.
-One player is responsible for walking, another for jumping, and the third for executing the grabbing action.
-The Escaper’s goal is to reach the exit while overcoming a variety of obstacles in a platformer-style level.
+- **Escaper:** A single character controlled collaboratively by three players, with one player responsible for walking, another for jumping, and a third for grabbing.
+The Escaper’s camera smoothly follows the character, ensuring visibility of key obstacles and the exit.

-**Game Concept Details:**
-- **Theme & Visual Style:** A retro 2D pixel art design with an emphasis on clear, playful graphics.
-- **Gameplay Mechanics:**
-    - The level is designed as a dynamic platformer filled with obstacles (moving platforms, traps, puzzles) that challenge the coordinated actions of the Escaper team.
-    - The Hunter starts with a time delay and moves slower than the Escaper, balancing the inherent difficulty of cooperative control.
-    - Game rules specify that if the Hunter touches the Escaper, the game is lost; if the Escaper reaches the exit, the team wins.
-- **Networking and Architecture:**
+The core objectives are:
+- **Hunter Objective:** Catch the Escaper.
+- **Escaper Objective:** Navigate through the room’s obstacles to reach the exit.
-    - The game uses a client/server architecture with a custom, text-based network protocol.
+- **Technical Objectives:** Utilize a client/server architecture with a custom text-based network protocol for real-time gameplay synchronization.
-    - The server handles game state management (collision detection, score tracking, session management) while clients capture player inputs and display the synchronized game state.

-This clear and well-thought-out game concept (outlined in less than two pages) satisfies the milestone achievements for “About a Game” and “About a Game (advanced).”

 ### 1.3 Definitions

-- **Hunter:** The character, controlled by a single player, whose objective is to catch the Escaper.
+- **Hunter:** The character pursued by the Escaper, controlled by one player.
+Equipped with running, jumping, and holding abilities.
+The Hunter’s camera has a restricted view to simulate limited visibility.
-- **Escaper:** The single character that must escape; controlled collaboratively by three players responsible for walking, jumping, and grabbing respectively.
+- **Escaper:** The character that must escape; controlled cooperatively by three players.
+Each player manages one of the following abilities: walking, jumping, or grabbing.
+The Escaper’s camera follows the character to reveal new areas as they move.
-- **Client/Server Architecture:** A design in which the server maintains the central game state and logic while clients provide the user interface and send player commands.
+- **Client/Server Architecture:** A system design where the server manages the central game state and logic while the clients handle user interactions and display.
-- **Network Protocol:** A custom, text-based set of rules for communication between the server and clients.
+- **Network Protocol:** A custom, text-based protocol for communication between the server and clients.
-- **GUI (Graphical User Interface):** The visual layer that allows players to interact with the game and view the current state.
+- **GUI (Graphical User Interface):** The visual interface through which players interact with the game.

 ### 1.4 Referenced Documents